-This initial step shows the potential beginners the band in action — playing entertaining music, showing off the instruments, and having fun.
+This initial step shows the potential beginners the group in action — playing entertaining music, showing off the instruments, and having fun.
 The quality of the performance is not important since students at this level aren’t discriminating, but the impression of playing together and having fun is.

 Location: school cafeteria or auditorium

 The performance can be by any music group or ensemble.
-The senior high concert or jazz band will work, but the current beginner or intermediate band has the advantage of including students potential beginners will recognize.
+The senior high concert or jazz band will work, but the current beginner or intermediate ensemble has the advantage of including students potential beginners will recognize.
 If a school ensemble isn’t possible, invite an area or college group.

 If there’s time following the performance, allow the potential beginners to mingle informally with the performers.
 A reception with cookies and sodas can serve as an upbeat conclusion to the event.